TritonDataCenter/containerpilot/docs/30-configuration/34-jobs.md

 ##### `restarts`

 The `restarts` field is the number of times the process will be restarted if it exits.
 This field supports any non-negative numeric value (ex. `0` or `1`) or the strings `"unlimited"` or `"never"`.
-This value is optional and defaults to `"never"`.
+This value is optional and usually defaults to `"never"` (see the note below about the `interval` field for the exception).

 It's important to understand how this field compares to the `when` field.
 A restart is run only when the job receives its own `exitSuccess` or `exitFailure` event.
 The `when` field is for triggering on other events.
 In the example below the `app` job is first started when the `db` job is `healthy`, but it will restart whenever it exits.
 Using `restarts` with the `each` option of `when` is not recommended because each time the `each` event triggers, it will spawn an `exec` that can restart after exit.
 In the case of unlimited restarts this would eventually use up all the resources in your container, so trying to use `restarts: "unlimited"` and `each` will return an error.